MarleaM/Game-Of-Life-/README.md

-# Game-Of-Life-
+# Game of Life Simulator!
-This is a game of life simulator with lots of cool features
+This is a game of life simulator with lots of cool features, originally created March of 23.